TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 >If you are running VS as admin, you can use the same port for HTTP (MyStationPort) and WebSockets (MyStationWSPort).
 The http.sys can share the same port for http and websockets.
 If you are not running under admin, you have to specify a different port for the WebSockets.

+The rest of the source is fairly self explanatory but I want to point out a couple details:
+#### DontVerifyTrust=true
+The